One Missed Call (2008 film): Plot

 Meanwhile, TV producer Ted Summers, who approached Taylor earlier, prepares to record her exorcism, explaining that spiritual energy operates in the same electromagnetic spectrum as light/microwaves and is therefore transmissible via cellular phones from which it manifests as hallucinations.
 Noticing the show's advertisement on TV, Beth races to the site, arriving to an unseen force fatally choking Taylor.
 Her phone then sounds with a voicemail dated for tomorrow.
+Taking Beth home, Jack learns about her past in which her mother was abusive towards her (in particular burning her daughter with cigarettes), and her father, aware of his wife's abuse, hanged himself in their house's attic.

 Assuming that finding Marie will settle the matter, she ventures to Saint Luke's and encounters Jack.
 As they enter an operating room, Marie's spirit ejects and incapacitates Jack.
 Locked inside, Beth throws a chiming phone across the room, where it knocks the air duct's grill cover loose, revealing a crawlspace.
-Inside, she discovers Marie's charred corpse clutching a cellphone, which awakens.
-After pursuing and intercepting Beth, Marie weeps and murmurs, "Forgive me."
+Inside, she discovers Marie's charred corpse clutching a cellphone.
+Marie's corpse awakens and, after pursuing and intercepting Beth, weeps and murmurs, "Forgive me."
 Subsequently, Beth tells Jack that Marie might have brought her there to protect her.

 At Laurel's foster home, Jack uncovers a compact disc from the nanny cam embedded in the eye of Laurel's teddy bear.
 The footage reveals Ellie incising Laurel with a knife in their bedroom.
 Marie entered shortly thereafter, discovered Ellie's abusiveness, and rushed Laurel to the hospital.
 Ellie, locked inside, began pressing wheezingly on the inhaler but was overwhelmed and collapsed, facing the future curse's constituents (millipedes, an uncanny doll of a mother with baby in a perambulator (hallucinations), and the lullaby-esque music emanating from the teddy, audible during every victim's call), before dying from asphyxia while dialing her mother's phone number.
 Laurel reveals that though Ellie injured her, she always provided candies.
 Realizing Ellie caused the curse, Jack drives to Beth's house, during which a colleague informs him of a new voicemail.
 After he enters, somebody knocks on the door.
 As he peers through the peephole, a knife stabs through it, killing him.
 Ellie appears and attacks Beth, but Marie's spirit intervenes, binds Ellie in Jack's phone, and reconciles with Beth before evanescing.
 Jack's mouth spills a red candy and his cellphone auto-dials, revealing that the curse is still active.